-Witness Statement of IFM Support person present: Yes.
+Support person present: Yes.

 1. My name is IFM My date of birth is 1975.
 My contact details are known to the Inquiry.

-Life before going into care 2.
-I was born and raised in Govan which is on the Southside of Glasgow.
-My father was and my mother and a brother called who is five years younger than me and a brother called younger.
-3. We moved from the family home in up to up to Glasgow.
-My dad had started his own business so that was their first mortgage.
-Life was good and I was a wee spoiled character.
-4. My dad was a bit of a womaniser.
+Life before going into care

+- I was born and raised in Govan which is on the Southside of Glasgow.
+My father was and my mother and my mother and the souther and a brother called and my mother and a brother called and my mother was younger. - 3.
+We moved from the family home in an and the second sec - 4.
+My dad was a bit of a womaniser.
 That was something I held against him for years, due to the hurt I saw he caused my mum.
-Their marriage failed through that and we moved back to Govan leaving him at I was eleven, turning twelve at the time.
-5. My dad failed me as a father.
+Their marriage failed through that and we moved back to Govan leaving him at the time. - 5.
+My dad failed me as a father.
 I can remember repeatedly standing at a window waiting for him to arrive home and my mother in the background saying he may have been called to an emergency.
 She was making excuses for him.
 He was the one who let us all down.
 The most vital life lesson my dad taught me was how not to be a dad.